 If you’re still not sure which 32-inch monitor is perfect for you, leave us a comment below, and we’ll gladly help you out!

-All in all, if you’re on a tight budget, we recommend investing in one of the 1440p models as 1080p really looks pixelated on 32″ monitors — unless you just need a screen to view photos and videos at a distance.
+All in all, unless you’re on a tight budget, we recommend investing in one of the 1440p models as 1080p really looks pixelated on 32″ monitors.

-As for the 4K models, both the Gigabyte M32U and M32UC are excellent SDR displays, but you might want to consider saving up a bit more for a proper HDR monitor.
+As for the 4K models, both the MSI MAG323UPF and M32UC are excellent SDR displays, but you might want to consider saving up a bit more for a proper HDR monitor.

-For HDR, we recommend the Samsung Neo G7 and the Acer Predator X32FP, depending on your panel technology preference.
+For HDR, we recommend the MSI MPG 321URX, Samsung Neo G7 and the Innocn 32M2V, depending on your panel technology preference.
+For color-critical work, the LG 32BQ85U and the Innocn 32Q1U are both great picks – it again boils down to your panel preference.

 Updates +